-Nicole Sandford is a seasoned professional and qualified audit committee financial expert with extensive experience advising complex organizations in their most challenging times.
-She currently serves on the board of Aspira Women’s Health (Nasdaq: AWH) where she is a member of the audit and nominating and corporate governance committees.
+Nicole Sandford is an independent director and seasoned professional with extensive experience advising complex organizations in their most challenging times.
+A qualified audit committee financial expert, Nicole serves on the board of Aspira Women’s Health (Nasdaq: AWH) where she chairs the audit committee and is a member of the nominating and corporate governance committee.

-Nicole authored many of Deloitte’s most foundational corporate governance publications and led its response to the governance aspects of the Sarbanes-Oxley and Dodd-Frank Acts.
-She was the architect of its Center for Board Effectiveness and its board diversity initiatives.
-Nicole has extensive relationships with directors, institutional investors, proxy advisory firms, and other governance thought leaders in the U.S. and globally.
+As the founder of Deloitte’s Center for Board Effectiveness and board diversity initiatives, Nicole authored some of the firm’s foundational corporate governance thought-leadership and led its response to the governance aspects of the Sarbanes-Oxley and Dodd Frank Acts.
+She has extensive relationships with directors, institutional investors, proxy advisory firms, and other governance thought leaders in the U.S. and globally.

-In 2020, Nicole joined the Ellig Group as its Executive Vice President and Global Board Services Leader.
-In this role, she advises boards and senior executives on matters related to governance, particularly those related to board composition, competency and diversity.
+In 2020, Nicole joined the Ellig Group as its Global Board Services Leader to advise boards and senior executives on matters related to governance, particularly those related to board composition, competency and diversity.

 Nicole is a frequent speaker on governance, risk management, culture and leading practices for boards and board committees.
 She has spoken at major universities around the country, including Stanford, Yale, NYU, Rice and Columbia, as well as professional organizations such as the American Bar Association, NACD, The Society for Corporate Governance, The International Corporate Governance Network (ICGN), and The Conference Board.
 Nicole has received numerous awards including the Millstein Center’s Rising Stars of Corporate Governance and The International Alliance for Women’s World of Vision Award.